GreatEx750/Veyframe/README.md

 ## Hosted demo

-Judge access is provided privately through the hackathon submission form.
+<a href="https://veyframe-web-5zo4cenn3q-uc.a.run.app/" target="_blank" rel="noopener noreferrer">Open Veyframe</a> in a new tab to enter Judge Demo Mode.

 No personal account or API key is needed for the judge entry.
 Public playback examples remain available in this repository.

+This judge account is available only during the hackathon judging period: September 10, 2026, 12:00 p.m.
+PDT through October 8, 2026, 12:00 p.m.
+PDT.

 ## Judge demo testing — Wikipedia